marvelm/telegram-relay/README.md

 `localhost:9001`.
 It will automatically route messages depending on the sender of the message.
 `telegram-relay` will make sure that a sender is always associated with a single listener.

+TODO: Make the relay re-route messages bound for disconnected listeners.

 ### Usage

 `telegram-relay start <token>`